Domain Property Management Blog

 • Any supporting evidence that may be useful in the case.

 If the court judgment is entered in your favor, the court will subsequently issue you with an Eviction Order.
-The tenant will have no other option but to vacate the rental, unless they file an appeal.
+The tenant will have no other option but to vacate the rental, unless they file an appeal to the court.

 Eviction Order